Existence of minimizers for the SDRI model in 2d: wetting and dewetting regime with mismatch strain: Decay estimates for -minimizers

 We partition $Q^{i_0+1}$ into pairwise disjoint squares with sidelength $\delta$ and divide the slice $C^{i_0}$ into dyadic slices

-then we partition each slice $G_j$ into pairwise disjoint squares $ Q_{j,l}$ of sidelength $2^{-j}\delta$ whose sides parallel to the coordinate axis.
-Let $\cV_0$ be the collection of all squares of sidelength $\delta$ which cover the central square $Q^{i_0+1}$ and let $\cV$ be the union of $\cV_0$ and the collection of all $ Q_{j,l}.$ Following \cite{CCI:2019.jmpa} we differentiate between ``good and bad'' squares in $\cV.$ A square $Q\in\cV$ is ``good'' if
+then we partition each slice $G_j$ into pairwise disjoint squares $ Q_{j,l}$ of sidelength $2^{-j}\delta$ whose sides \bu are \ba parallel to the coordinate axis.
+Let $\cV_0$ be the collection of all squares of sidelength $\delta$ that cover the central square $Q^{i_0+1}$ and let $\cV$ be the union of $\cV_0$ and of the collection of all $ Q_{j,l}.$ Following \cite{CCI:2019.jmpa} we differentiate between \blue ``good'' and ``bad'' \black squares in $\cV.$ A square $Q\in\cV$ is ``good'' if

 where $Q'''$ is the square with the same center as $Q$ and dilated by $7/6,$ and $\delta_Q^{}:=\delta$ if $Q\in\cV_0$ and $\delta_Q^{}:=2^{-j}\delta$ if $Q\subset G_j.$ A square $Q$ is ``bad'' if it does not satisfy \eqref{good_cubes}.
 By \eqref{delta_les_eta} $\delta^2=\cH^1( Q_1\cap \p A) <\eta\delta,$ hence, by definition, all squares in $\cV_0$ are good and by \cite[Eq.
 12]{CCI:2019.jmpa} the sum of the perimeters of all bad squares satisfies